UCLA Invitational

 Judge Information

-Every institution must provide one judge for every 2 debate entries, or for every 4 speech entries, rounded up.
-Judges are expected to judge each of their event's preliminary rounds, and one round past when their team's last competitor in the event type the judge is judging has been eliminated.
-Failure to procure the necessary number of judges will result in a fine of $100 per uncovered judge per day.
+Every institution must provide one judge for every 2 debate entries, or for every 4 speech entries.
+Failure to procure the necessary number of judges will result in a fine of $100 per uncovered judge.
 If any institution has an additional number of qualified judges available, they can fill out the application to be a hired judge here.

 Although forensics experience is not required, judges should be proficient in English and meet some minimum qualifications.
-A qualified judge understands the activity and is either experienced sitting in the back of the room with a ballot or flow pad, or has been carefully trained by the team they are accompanying.
+A qualified judge understands the activity and is either experienced sitting in the back of the room with a ballot or flow pad, has been carefully trained by the team they are accompanying, or will attend one of our online judge trainings.
 A qualified judge knows how to assign ranks or wins/losses, speaker points, and knows how to fill out a ballot.
 High school seniors 18 years or older will be accepted provided that they have competitive and/or judging experience.

-To encourage accurate calls and quality feedback, judges will be required to achieve Level 2, NSDA Judge Accreditation in the events our tournament offers by completing the NSDA judge trainings.
+To encourage accurate calls and quality feedback, judges new to judging will be required to achieve Level 2, NSDA Judge Accreditation in the events our tournament offers by completing the NSDA judge trainings.
 Judges should set aside two hours, spread out over the course of the weeks running up to the tournament to complete these trainings.
-Judges who fail to achieve judge accreditation before the tournament begins will be dropped from the draw, and their school will be fined as if they had entered no judge at all.
+Judges who fail to achieve judge accreditation or receive alternate training before the tournament begins will be dropped from the draw, and their school will be fined as if they had entered no judge at all.

 Judges are required to judge one round past the round in which all of their school’s competitors have been eliminated.
 If your school’s last competitor was eliminated in octofinals, you are still required to judge quarterfinals.
 Judges who leave the tournament before the last round they are required to judge will result in a fine for their school.